-Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.
+Profit or loss and each component of other comprehensive income are attributed to the owners of the Company.
 Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.